-Firewall rules are used to block or allow specific traffic passing through from one side to the other.
+Firewall rules are used to block or allow specific traffic passing through from one side of the firewall to the other.
 Inbound rules (WAN to LAN) restrict access by outsiders to private resources, selectively allowing only specific outside users to access specific resources.
 Outbound rules (LAN to WAN) determine what outside resources local users can have access to.

 A firewall has two default rules, one for inbound traffic and one for outbound.
-The default rules of the FVS328 are:
+The default rules of the FVL328 are: